zxzhao0/C2SER/README.md

 - `--model_dir`: Path to the model
 - `--dump_dir`: Directory to save extracted features
 - `--device`: Device to run the model on (e.g., 'cuda:0')
-- `--data`: Path to the dataset JSON file
+- `--data`: Path to the dataset scp file

 ### 2. Training and testing on EmoBox using extracted features